-In 1979, Congress established the Board for Correction of PHS Commissioned Corps Records (Board) to provide an additional appeal route for any present or past Commissioned Corps Officer, regular or reserve, who believes there is an error in his or her record or that he or she has been treated unjustly.
+In 1979, Congress established the Board for Correction of Public Health Service (PHS) Commissioned Corps Records (Board) to provide an additional appeal route for any present or past Commissioned Corps Officer, regular or reserve, who believes there is an error in his or her record or that he or she has been treated unjustly.

-Functioning on behalf of the Secretary, the Board is the highest administrative appeal within the Department of Health and Human Services (HHS) for Corps officers.
-It is in the Program Support Center.
-It is administratively removed from the Commissioned Corps to ensure fairness and avoid bias in Board decisions.
+Functioning on behalf of the Secretary, the Board is the highest administrative appeal within the U.S. Department of Health and Human Services (HHS) for Commission Corps officers.
+Administration of the Board is delegated to the Deputy Assistant Secretary, Program Support Center.
+It was administratively removed from the Commissioned Corps to ensure fairness and avoid bias in Board decisions.

-The Board can consider appeals resulting from errors or injustices dealing with appointments to the Corps, disciplinary actions, disability retirements, reinstatements, use of leave, entitlements to pay and allowances, promotions, separations from the Corps, etcetera, and removal of inaccurate, untimely, incomplete or irrelevant information from official officer records.
+The Board can consider appeals resulting from errors or injustices dealing with appointments to the Commissioned Corps, disciplinary actions, disability retirements, reinstatements, use of leave, entitlements to pay and allowances, promotions, separations from the Commissioned Corps, etc., and removal of inaccurate, untimely, incomplete, or irrelevant information from official officer records.